microsoft/CCF/doc/audit/read_write_restrictions.rst

     An important exemption here is that application code may still `read` from governance tables.
 This allows authentication, authorization, and metadata to be configured and controlled by governance, but affect the execution of application endpoints.

-The possible combinations are elaborated in the table below:
+The possible access permissions are elaborated in the table below:

-.. table:: KV Permissions in different execution contexts
+.. table:: KV permissions in different execution contexts
     :widths: auto

     +--------------------------+-----------------------------------------------------------------------------+